Temporary opening hours: from Tuesday until Sunday from 11am to 5pm.

 Paid car parking is available in the Zuidpoort garage (5 minutes’ walk away), or on the car park on the opposite side of the Koornmarkt (behind building “De Zuster”, 2 minutes’ walk away).

-We are currently only open on Thursday, Friday, Saturday and Sunday from 11am to 5pm.
+We are currently only open from Tuesday until Sunday from 11am to 5pm.

 The number of visitors currently allowed in the museum is strictly limited.
 The route through the museum is mainly in one direction.
 In some rooms only a certain number of people are allowed in at once; this is indicated clearly on the rooms concerned.